Cut Perfect Circles First Time

-I’ve tried other circle cutters but this German made Silberschnitt is the one I prefer.
+I’ve tried other glass circle cutters but this German made Silberschnitt (paid link) is the one I prefer.

 This is partly because it has a strong suction cup that sticks to the glass and stays firmly in place when you’re making your score.
 Other cheaper circle cutters don’t have this cup.